-We are connectfutures: an independent social enterprise bringing people together to build trust and collaboration between organisations and their communities, using research, facilitation and training.
+We are connectfutures: an independent social enterprise building trust and collaboration between organisations and communities, using research, facilitation and training.

-Our aim is to improve services and wellbeing.
+We aim to improve services and wellbeing.
 We address a range of needs and challenges – from cohesion and inclusion to extremism and exploitation – locally, nationally, internationally.

 Reports & Blog